ROZALIYA0206/whitepaper/technical.md

 ### Purpose

-The Rublix token (RBLX) will be used for the Hedge v1 platform while on the Ethereum network.
+The primary purpose for the RBLX token is to be used with the Hedge v1 platform while on the Ethereum network.
 It will allow for an easy transition to the token swap which will take place at a later date.

+The Rublix token sold during the token sale will be identified as 'RBLX'.
+Rublix will not create any additional supply of tokens for the rewards pool.
+The fixed token supply created at genesis will reduce deflationary concerns and ultimately the market will decide the fair value of the token.

 ### Reward Mechanism

-The RBLX token is used as a reward token within its eco-system.
+The RBLX token is used as a reward token within its eco-system and is required for the Rublix Blockchain to properly operate.

+These tokens will be the proprietary utility token for the network, Hedge contribution and reward system on the platform.
+RBLX will be required for Blueprint buy-ins and will pay out in the same currency.
+RBLX will also be used for other Rublix applications as they are developed, in various ways relevant to each tool, such as platform fees and use credits.

 # Disclaimer